Clinton’s Animated Mural Tour

 Artist: Allen Hilgendorf

-Information: This mural was formerly located behind Clinton’s town hall.
-This year, it is being digitally re-illustrated and will be installed on the side of Bartliffs, where it will be more visible to pedestrians and vehicle traffic.
+This mural was formerly located behind Clinton’s town hall.
+Now, it has been digitally re-illustrated and is installed on the side of Bartliffs, where it is more visible to pedestrians and vehicle traffic.
 Thank you to Jane Groves for providing a photo of it when it was first installed.
 The colours faded over the years but digital illustration will restore it to be as bright as the original.
-Notice these parts:

 Groves Electric sold the first televisions in Clinton.
 Stores would stay open until 9pm on Saturday nights, and men and children would gather in front of the store to watch TV while the ladies shopped.
 The ladies would join them later.
 They would tune in at 8:30 to see if there was a signal coming in from Detroit.
 Channel 7 was always wrestling.
 The crowd would get so large that they would block the highway and police would come and tell them to turn it off!
 Yukon Eric was one of the big wrestlers of the time.
 The announcer would joke that “for something to do, he pulls trees out by the roots!”
 Learn more about the history of Groves TV and Appliance Centre by visiting Stop 7 on Clinton’s historic walking tour!